How the Marshall Plan helped rebuild Europe after the devastation of WWII

 Consequently, the US gave $400 million in aid to Greece and Turkey in May 1947.

-What was the European Recovery Program (ERP)?
+What was the European Recovery Program?

-The official American plan to assist in rebuilding Europe had the official title of the 'European Recovery Program' (ERP), but is better known now simply as the Marshall Plan.
+The American plan to assist in rebuilding Europe had the official title of the 'European Recovery Program' (ERP), but is better known now simply as the Marshall Plan.

 In its original form, it was a four-year plan that was named after George C. Marshall, the United States Secretary of State, who outlined the necessity of economic support to Europe in a speech at Harvard University on June 5, 1947.